BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Methodology

-\paragraph{Heads} The task-specific head is constructed upon the BEV feature.
+The task-specific head is constructed upon the BEV feature.
 In common sense \cite{NS}, 3D object detection in automatic pilot aims at the position, scale, orientation, and speed of movable objects like pedestrians, vehicles, barriers, and so on.
-Without any modification, we directly adopt the 3D object detection head proposed in \cite{CenterPoint3D} for prototype verification and fair comparison with the LiDAR-based pipelines like PointPillar \cite{PointPillar} and VoxelNet \cite{VoxelNet}.
+Without any modification, we directly adopt the 3D object detection head in the first stage of CenterPoint \cite{CenterPoint3D} for prototype verification and fair comparison with the LiDAR-based pipelines like PointPillar \cite{PointPillar} and VoxelNet \cite{VoxelNet}.
+The second refinement stage of CenterPoint has not been applied.